Robert De Niro Says ‘F**k Trump’ At 2018 Tony Awards & Gets Standing Ovation — Watch

 “At the time of the story, Donald Trump was suffering from [air quotes] ‘bone spurs,’” he said when discussing the Vietnam War, during which Streep’s film The Post is based.
 “Today, the world is suffering from the real Donald Trump.
 Come on.
 You know.
 What are we talking about?
 This f**king idiot is the president.
 It’s ‘The Emperor’s New Clothes’ — the guy is a f**king fool.”

 The film is about the team of intrepid journalists at the Washington Post who released the infamous Pentagon Papers, which explored the U.S.’s problematic role in Vietnam.
 “Our government today, with the propping [sic] of our baby-in chief — the ‘jerkoff-chief’ I call him — has put the press under siege, ridiculing it though trying to discredit it through outrageous attacks and lies.”
+We’re betting the Tonys won’t be the last time De Niro takes aim at Trump!